-A good rule is for the user to make routine use of the "Limit" sub-command to obtain a preliminary idea of how a particular SQL command will perform.
-If the results look as expected, he/she could then re-run the command with extended limits or, equally, with extra sub commands to eliminate any irrelevant rows, thereby converging on the ideal SQL command for testing their particular idea, theory or dataset in focus.
+A good rule is for the user to make routine use of the 'limit' sub-command to obtain a preliminary idea of how a particular SQL command will perform.
+If the results look as expected, he/she could then re-run the command with extended limits or, equally, with extra sub commands to eliminate any irrelevant rows, thereby converging on the ideal SQL command for testing their particular idea, theory or data-set.